hotosm/osm-fieldwork/docs/FAQ.md

     If you are having trouble connecting to ODKCentral through a web browser, try using a different browser to see if the issue persists.
 It is possible that the issue is related to the browser or its settings.

-- Update ODKConvert and ODKCentral to the latest version
+- Update OSM-Fieldwork and ODKCentral to the latest version

-    Make sure that you are using the latest version of ODKConvert and ODKCentral.
-Check the ODKConvert and ODKCentral release notes to see if any updates address the issue you are experiencing.
+    Make sure that you are using the latest version of OSM-Fieldwork and ODKCentral.
+Check the OSM-Fieldwork and ODKCentral release notes to see if any updates address the issue you are experiencing.